darktable-org/dtdocs/content/module-reference/overview.md

 ## utility modules

-Some utility modules contain lists of infomation that can grow as more entries are added.
+Some utility modules contain lists of information that can grow as more entries are added.
 To help manage screen real-estate, it is possible to increase or decrease the maximum number of entries that can be displayed before a scroll bar is added.
 To alter the maximum number of entries, place the mouse over an entry in the list, and hold Ctrl while scrolling your mouse wheel.
 If the list currently contains more entries than this maximum, a scrollbar will appear so that you can access the hidden entries.

 ---